tudorpintea999/OPinit/specs/l2_bridge.md

 ### `TokenBridgeFinalizedEvent`

-The event is emitted when a executor finalized the token transfer from the L1 to L2.
+The event is emitted when an executor finalizes the token transfer from the L1 to L2.

 ```rust
 // Emitted when a token bridge is finalized on l2 chain.